mistersingh179/sidekik/notes/step8.md

   - this is to not block UI when it is reading the disk ✅
 - change polling to be 2 seconds ✅
 - changed polling delay to be a gap after reading ended ✅
+- slow with whole directory loaded in ✅
+- ignore blank `[]` abi's when parsing. shows lots empty items when parsing complete directories  ✅
+- ignoring abi files with empty abi and bytecodes for hardhat & foundry format ✅

 ## bugs from silvertongue